-Seven Ridgefield Girl Scouts – Alexia Anglade, Justine Corsilia, Alyza Crook, Sofia Daigle, Julia Herlihy, Sarah Isaac and Jax Mantione have earned the highest leadership award in Girl Scouting, the Gold Award.
-They were recognized at the state-wide ceremony at Cascades in Hamden, CT on June 6th.
+Three Ridgefield Girl Scouts – Angelina Cerulli, Caroline McGrath and Sofia Schaffer have earned the Gold Award, the highest leadership award in Girl Scouting.
+They were recognized at a state-wide ceremony on June 5th in Hamden, CT.

 A Gold Award Girl Scout’s accomplishments reflect leadership and citizenship skills that set her apart as a community leader.
 Nationally, less than six percent of eligible Girl Scouts earn the Gold Award.
 Of note, Gold award recipients who enlist in the military enter at a higher pay grade.

-Girl Scouts’ Ridgefield Service Unit also honored its Gold Award Girl Scouts as well as all middle and high school Girl Scout achievements at a ceremony on June 7th at Ballard Park.
+Girl Scouts’ Ridgefield Service Unit also honored its Gold Award Girl Scouts as well as all middle and high school Girl Scout achievements at a ceremony on June 10th in Ballard Park.

-To learn more about the Gold Award, please visit https://www.girlscouts.org/en/our-program/highest-awards/gold-award.html
+To learn more about the Gold Award, please click here.